Friday, 24 July 2009

 Maarten van Wesel, Anouk Prop

 This paper looks at (on a medical degree) the transition from paper to electronic portfolios and the student perception; the latter being of particular interest to me.
 It addresses the common benefits of ePortfolios such as development of ICT skills and the ability to easily share media.
-Another interesting point made is that the software does not determine the quality of the portfolio:
+Another interesting point made is that the software does not determine the quality of the portfolio:"Previous research showed that the quality of a portfolio does not depend on the medium used."An interesting point is the suggestion that eportfolios are user-friendly for mentors, somethings which isn't all too common in practice.
+Software aside, the main objective of this study is the student perception of support from eportfolio for self-reflection.
+The study identifies that reflection is an important part of the eportfolio:

 "Although ePortfolios are being used more frequently in higher education, little attention has been paid to comparing them to their paper-based counter parts.
 Current ePortfolio research focuses mostly on the specific features an electronic portfolio has to offer.
 While the above mentioned points truly can be advantageous, educational innovation always asks for caution.
 When moving from a paper-based portfolio to the digital variant, we must assure ourselves that our original portfolio goals are not lost.
 In other words, electronic portfolios and paper-based portfolios ought to be compared on their shared potential merits, such as support for self-reflection, preferably in a similar ecological setting."